 Anyway, that was the Emmys last night.

-Even Tony Blair, After he pulled the rug out from everybody at the European Union and Bill Clinton last week when he when he decided that the Great Britain was not going to participate in the Kyoto Treaty.
+I'm just telling you, folks, everybody in the world now, even Tony Blair, even Tony Blair, after he pulled the rug out from everybody at the European Union and Bill Clinton last week when he decided that Great Britain was not going to participate in a Kyoto Treaty.

 Then Tony Blair had to also agree that the BBC's coverage of America, particularly the hurricane, was anti-American.